 2. Work outwards

-As you work outwards from the flavour wheel, you see that the flavours on each ring become more specific.
+As you work outwards from the flavor wheel, you see that the flavors on each ring become more specific.
 Again, you might not be able to identify exactly what you taste, but it comes down to comparison.
 Take a sip of your coffee and evaluate the choices.
 If you taste the fruit, is it more like berries or more like citrus?

 You can also choose to stop at any level.
 Describing something simply as nutty is still a helpful label to have.
 As you get more experienced, you’ll be able to get more specific with your tasting notes.

 3. Take in the details

 There’s a reason that the flavor wheel looks the way it does, and it’s not just about aesthetics.
 First is the colors.
 Our sense of taste and smell is strongly connected to what we see, so grouping by color can help us to link the flavor to where it belongs on the flavor wheel (1).

 You’ll also notice that adjacent cells on the chart are separated by a small gap, a large gap, or no gap at all.
 This is a visual indicator of how close these tastes are.

 The Coffee Taster’s Flavor Wheel is great in theory, but how do you know if your idea of “hay-like” or “caramelized” is the same as someone else’s?
 The development of the flavor wheel was based on a set of real-life references, which has been compiled as the World Coffee Research (WCR) Sensory Lexicon (2).
 Here you’ll find a detailed description of each flavor, as well as how to replicate it.
 (For the record, “hay-like” is based on the aroma of McCormick’s parsley flakes).

 You can reduce bitterness in coffee by adding a little salt, which has proven more effective than adding sugar.
 However, bitterness could be a sign that there is something amiss in the brewing process.
 You can also experiment using a coffee compass to help find the perfect brew.